MetaMask verification infrastructure

 No custody required

-Store consistent, timestamped verification records for underwriting and compliance evidence.
+Store timestamped proof of wallet control alongside balance evidence for underwriting and compliance review.

 API-first for institutions

-Request MetaMask verification, monitor completion, and retrieve proofs programmatically in your existing stack.
+Create access requests, monitor verification state, and retrieve records programmatically in your existing stack.